 Another thing I love about them… they actually make playtime easier.
 They provide tips and ways to play (because playing with a baby can be harder than it sounds!).
 The subscription would make for a great Christmas gift and there’s no commitment as you can cancel at any time!

 You can’t go wrong with an activity cube, and this colorful wooden version offers a multitude of activities for little hands.
 The TOYVENTIVE Baby Activity Cube combines five activities in one, including a wooden bead maze and a shape sorter, and helps your little one’s brain develop.
 An interesting and useful feature of this cube is that it detaches into two pieces so that two children can play simultaneously with plenty of fun to go around.

-In this set of colorful construction tools, your 1 year old will be treated to music, lights and sound effects, too.
-Not only are tools a fun and engaging toy for toddlers, but the CifToys Musical Learning Workbench helps children develop spatial skills, hand-eye coordination, and dexterity.
+In this set of colorful construction tools, your 1 year old will be treated to music, lights and sound effects.
+Not only are tools fun and engaging toys for toddlers, but the CifToys Musical Learning Workbench helps children develop spatial skills, hand-eye coordination, and dexterity.
 They’ll love manipulating the moving parts, like the easy-pull drawer and the kid-safe saw, too.

 The perfect first piano for your little one.
 This piano toy magically plays music at the touch of your baby’s fingertips, with no buttons involved!
 This music-making toy can help your baby tune into different rhythmic patterns at a young age along with color coordination.
 There are color-coded notes that match the wooden keys.
 It includes 3 sheets of music and up to 6 different songs, or create your own!
 This is a great gift for ages 6 months and up.